Islamic Hijri Calendar Converter

 Optional mini-game: Crescent Sync

-This arcade-style mini-game turns the calendar idea into a fast timing challenge.
-A glowing crescent sweeps around a twelve-month lunar ring.
-Your job is to tap, click, or press the space bar exactly when the crescent crosses the highlighted Hijri target date.
+This arcade-style mini-game turns the Hijri date idea into a fast timing challenge.
+A glowing crescent sweeps around a twelve-month lunar ring, and your job is to tap, click, or press the space bar exactly when the crescent crosses the highlighted Hijri target date.
 Holy dates are worth bonus points, later phases speed up, and some phases reverse the sweep direction.
 It is separate from the converter, but it teaches the same intuition: a Hijri date is a position on a shorter lunar cycle, not a fixed place in the solar seasons.

 Score0